 - Additional teaching and learning opportunities provided through learning mentors, trained TAs or outside professionals;

-- In addition, the school recognises that the wider curriculum supports and enriches children’s development in communication, English and Maths, and therefore funding may also be allocated to enable children to participate fully and actively in wider and extra-curricular activities;
+- In addition, the school recognises that the wider curriculum supports and enriches children’s development in communication, English and Maths, and therefore funding may also be allocated to enable children to participate fully and actively in wider curricular activities;

 - Pupil premium resources may also be used to target able, but disadvantaged children, to achieve attainment above nationally expected levels;